Home Leisure Dushala – Sister of Kaurav

 There is a reference in Adi parva that, Dhrutarashtra chose this alliance for her, upon careful examination.
 Probably, there could have been consultation with Shakuni, who had great political insight.
 In those days marriages in kingdoms had a strong political backdrop.
 The possible reason could be that Jayadrath, apart from being the king of Sindhu, had a powerful allies like Magadh, Madra, Gandhar.

-There is a reference that, apart from Dushala, Jayadrath had two other wives.
-One from Gandhar Kingdom and other from Kamboj.
-He was also attracted to Draupadi.
-During exile of Pandavs, Jayadrath kidnapped Draupadi to marry her.
+During exile of Pandav, Jayadrath kidnapped Draupadi to marry her.
 However, Pandav chased and captured him.
-Bhim wanted to kill Jayadrath, for his misadventure.
+Bheem wanted to kill Jayadrath, for his misadventure.
 But, Draupadi reminded Pandav of Dushala, their sister, who will be widow.
 That is why Pandav spared him for their sister Dushala’s sake.
-Bhim shaved his head as punishment and sent back.
+Bheem shaved his head as punishment and sent back.

-There is a reference that, Jayadrath happy told Dushala about the ordeal faced by Pandav after losing the game of dice (Dyutkrida) to Shakuni, who was playing on behalf of Kaurav.
+There is a reference that, Jayadrath happily told Dushala about the ordeal faced by Pandav after losing the game of dice (Dyutkrida) to Shakuni, who was playing on behalf of Kaurav.
 But Dushala was sad to hear about the price Pandav paid.

 Everyone knows that Jayadrath was slayed by Arjun in the great war of kurukshetra.
 Dushala’s son suradh was made king of Sindhu after Jayadrath’s death.
 He ruled the kingdom for few years, under her guidance as Rajmata.